 Further, for a doom album proper, the style thrown at us is almost too lively.
-This as compared to the more refined brand called Doom much later.
+So here we have a record that moves down this Gothic Metal road that became more and more important in the late ’90s and early ’00s.
 Draconian Times is – in this sense – a strange animal indeed.

 Now, what kind of album is Draconian Times really?

-This is also where the disconnect kicks in, with a part of the fan base stating that this somewhat kvlt-ish album is setting the tone for future Gothic and Doom Metal bands.
+This is also where the disconnect kicks in.
+With a part of the fan base stating that this somewhat cvltish album is setting the tone for future Gothic and Doom Metal bands.
 I am not sure where this conviction comes from, apart from the fact that Paradise Lost have indeed helped shape the path to glory for both genres.
-Not to forget, that the band – starting with the next album – veered off their beaten path big time, only to come back to real doom with their latest 2015 album.
-And back in time they did not need five minutes to pronounce the word die neither – as witnessed in The Plague Within.
+Not to forget, that the band – by their next album – veered off their beaten path big time, only to come back to real doom with their latest 2015 album.
+And back in time, they did not need five minutes to pronounce the word die, either – as witnessed in The Plague Within.

 The track list starts nicely with Enchantment – one of the rare keyboard interludes on Draconian Times.
-Hallowed Land drones on somewhat unremarkably until the riff kicks in.
-Holy cow, this will get attention your right away.
+Hallowed Land drones on somewhat unremarkably until the solo kicks in.
+Holy cow, this will get your attention right away.

 After that, the album loses steam big time, turning into an amalgam of same, same, but different.
-None really stand out, but none are fillers neither.
-Shades of God, Hands of Reason and – to a lesser extent – Shadowkings will certainly retain your attention.
+None really stand out, but none are fillers either.
+Shades of God, Hands of Reason, and – to a lesser extent – Shadowkings will certainly retain your attention.